Electric-Coin-Company/zcash-android-wallet-sdk/docs/testing/Testing.md

 internet and charged or plugged-in to a charger.
 It's always better to restart the device before approaching to running the benchmark tests.
 Also, please, ensure you're running it on the latest main branch commits of that date.
-Generate tests results with the Android Studio run configuration `ui-benchmark-test:connectedZcashmainnetBenchmarkAndroidTest` and gather results from the Run panel.
+Generate tests results with the Android Studio run configuration `demo-app-benchmark-test:connectedBenchmarkAndroidTest` and gather results from the Run panel.

 #### Dec 7, 2022: